ayushaks999/RaG_Chatbot/README.md

 * Streaming answer generation (LLM streaming or chunked reveal) with confidence scoring of retrieved snippets.
 * Rate-limiting per-user, file sanitization, model upload management and download/export tools.

----

-> Note: The provided code is a single-file Streamlit application that bundles the RAG workflow, persistence, UI and model helpers into `app.py` (split into Part 1 + Part 2 in your submission).
-You can extract helper modules if desired.

----

 ## ✅ Features (detailed)